When a girl is part of the family: how to raise a daughter correctly

 The preschool age

 At this age, girls begin to actively interact with adults and peers.
-For them, “who” and “how” evaluates them, starts being highly emotionally significant.
+For them, “who” and “how” evaluates them, start being highly emotionally significant.
 It is important for a preschool-age girl to “be good” in the eyes of others so that she is noticed, and even better – praised.

 It is important for parents to pay attention to the emotional state of their child.
 They need to explain that every emotion that the girl experiences, has got a name, and to gradually teach her how to deal with them.
 If this is not done, all fears and suppressed emotions of the daughter will sooner or later be transformed into neuroses and psychological problems.

 The schoolgirl still wishes to be praised, but at this point, a new criterion emerges – the grades at school.
-Therefore, many elementary school girls diligently do their homework, carry out presentations in front of the class and raise their hand to every teacher’s question with the sole purpose – to be noticed, praised and made into an example by others.
+Therefore, many elementary school girls diligently do their homework, carry out presentations in front of the class and raise their hand to every teacher’s question with the sole purpose – to be noticed, praised, and made into an example by others.

 This may lead to mental overload and the emergence of the “A-grade student syndrome” in the girl.
-Therefore, mothers and fathers need to make sure that their daughter does not get overburdened with work at school and that they do not scold her for poor grades.
+Therefore, mothers and fathers need to make sure that their daughter does not get overburdened with work at school and that they do not scold them for poor grades.
 Girls are always sensitive to criticism, projecting it not in a particular situation, but on their personality as a whole.

 The transitional period is not considered to be difficult on empty grounds.
-It seemed that only yesterday the sweet daughter was listening to mom and dad and calmly playing with dolls in her room.
+It seemed that only yesterday the sweet daughter was listening to Mom and Dad and calmly playing with dolls in her room.
 She now got replaced by an aggressive, irritable teenager who slams the doors and shouts that they will leave the house.

-Therefore, it is important for parents not to lose the relationship with their daughter that is based on mutual trust.
+Therefore, it is important for parents not to lose a relationship with their daughter that is based on mutual trust.
 This will allow your child to share their worries with you, given that teenagers have so many reasons for anxiety and doubts.

 Parental mistakes when raising their child